PrimozPotocnik/ProjectTemplate/README.md

 # Template for projects' websites
 ## How to use it
-* Use `use this template` and create new repository
+* Click on `Use this template` button and create new repository
 * Clone the new repository and change it as you like
 * Stage all changes, commit, push
   ```